-Below is a list of references that speakers will mention during the session:
+Below is a list of materials mentioned during the conversation:

 On European Union law: